 Trade and other receivables are recognized initially at fair value, generally the original invoice amount.
 Tenaris analyzes its trade receivables on a regular basis and, when aware of a specific counterparty's difficulty or inability to meet its obligations, impairs any amounts due by means of a charge to an allowance for doubtful accounts.
-Additionally, this allowance is adjusted periodically based on the aging of receivables.
+For this purpose, trade accounts receivable overdue by more than 180 days and which are not covered by a credit collateral, guarantee, insurance or similar surety, are fully provisioned.